pixdoet/srdl/README.md

 # Self Hosting
 Make sure you have PHP 7.x or 8.x installed.
 Then, download the file and put it somewhere in your webserver's document root.
 Everything should just work out of the box.
-If something goes wrong, FILE AN ISSUE, NOT EMAIL ME.
-Emails regarding issues on this matter will be blocked.
+If something goes wrong, email me or file an issue.
+I was a cringe kid don't read the last commit.
 # License
 Apache 2.0 license.